stealth-scales/stripe-challenge/README.md

 - If yes: Send cached data.
 - If no: There's a new transaction, recalculate.

+You could do more continuous calculation of the analytics.

 ### Feedback and Calibration

 **Approximately how many hours did you spend on this challenge?**
 About 4 hours total, probably would be 2-3 if I wan't watching TV while doing it.
 **What did you find most interesting / rewarding about this challenge?**
+I like that it uses a real integration to work with, that's kinda fun.
-I like that it's part of - What did you find least interesting / rewarding about this challenge?
+**What did you find least interesting / rewarding about this challenge?**

 ## Structure